winwowin/590PZ-Project/README.md

 # Spot [in progress]

 ## Current known problem:
-Minimax with alpha-beta pruning is inverse.
+Minimax with alpha-beta pruning is inversed.
 It target the worst score instead of the best.

 ## Background